 - The right to inspect and review the student's education records within forty-five (45) days of the day the school receives a request for access.
 Parents/Guardians or eligible students should submit to the building principal a written request that identifies the record(s) they wish to inspect.
 The building principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2.
 The right to request the amendment of the student's education records that the parent/guardian or eligible student believes to be inaccurate, misleading, or otherwise in violation of the student's privacy rights.
 Parents/Guardians or eligible students who wish to ask the school to amend a record should submit to the school principal a written request that clearly identifies the record or part of the record they want changed and specify why they feel it should be changed.
-If the school decides not to amend the record as requested by the parent/guardian or eligible student, the school will notify the parent/guardian or eligible student.
+If the school decides not to amend the record as requested by the parent/guardian or eligible student, the school will notify the parent/guardian or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing. - 3.
 The right to privacy of personally identifiable information (PII) in the student's education records, except to the extent that FERPA authorizes disclosure without consent.